sullis/hbc-tech-blog/_posts/2018-07-30-hbc-health-checks.md

 	 We decide what to build and how to build it for the best impact."

-The next version of the health checks was taken by 21 teams in Dublin and New York by October 2017.
+The next version of the health checks was taken by 21 teams from Dublin and New York and completed by October 2017.
 For the first time in the HBC Tech history a comprehensive view into the health of our teams across the org was created and provided the insights into some of the systemic issues in organization.
 <a href="https://imgur.com/pN4tawU"><img src="https://i.imgur.com/pN4tawUl.png?2" title="source: imgur.com" /></a>

 ## Improving the teams and the organization